cheevu-RS/Netflix_Extension/README.md

 ### How to install:
 1) Clone the repository.
-2) Open chrome, naviagte to chrome://extensions.
+2) Open chrome, navigate to chrome://extensions.
 3) Click on load unpacked extension, select directory named 'extension'.

 ### Usage: